 9. Get Closer to Nature

 Living in a concrete jungle can sometimes take us very far away from nature.
 This transition might put more tension in our bodies than we realize.
 In addition to taking a walk outdoors to de-stress, we might also consider other outdoor activities to rejuvenate our spirits.
 This could include taking a bike ride, going to the park, or simply sitting outside on the porch to enjoy some fresh air.
+Nature can even include time with a favorite pet such as your cat and find out more about their likes and dislikes.

 We’re way too dependent on our respective devices, so it might be time to put them away for a few hours at least.
 Scrolling through social media can give us depressive feelings as well as FOMO (Fear Of Missing Out).
 Since everything seems so polished and upbeat online, it can be easy to feel that we can’t compete with our peers.
 The world of social media is rarely connected to reality, though, so it’s best that we maintain a distance as much as possible.